Some delicious new ideas for hamburger sauces for your next BBQ.

 I still have a few things to finish up on my Summer To Do list and so does Cali.
 She crossed boating, ice blocking, drive in movie, making ice cream and movie at Pioneer Square off the list this week!

 One of my favorite parts of summer is all the opportunities we have to grill.
-This week I am going to share some fun recipes to try on your grill – maybe a few things you have never tried before.
+This week I am going to share some fun recipes for condiments to try at your next BQQ – maybe a few things you have never tried before.

 As part of the food at the wedding reception I helped with this summer we did a slider bar with a selection of fun sauces.
 It was a fun change from the ordinary condiments – mustard, ketchup and relish!
 I had a BBQ here at the house last week with some of my direct sales team members so it was the perfect opportunity to try out some of the sauces with the burgers I served.